HeleneRamet/HeleneRamet/README.md

 Baby Dev Fullstack Javascript
 ------------------------------------

-For me it's a new day, a new life, at nearly 50 years old I'm learning web development to follow the flow of the tecnology.
+For me it's a new day, a new life, at nearly 50 years old I'm learning web development to follow the flow of the technology.

 I'm eager to learn and open to work.